Graveyard of Dreams: The Story of Aurora and Rhyolite: Rhyolite: The Beginnings

 “Hell-fire, Eddie, we’ve struck the richest jackpot this side of the Klondike!”

-The Bullfrog Mining district formed Aug 30, 1904.
-This district was made up of multiple townships all hoping to become the next big city not only of Nevada, but of the West.
-Towns like Tonopah, Goldfield, Bullfrog, Beatty and Bonanza all lost out to Rhyolite, for “Rhyolite had only one thing to recommend it, but that proved to be enough, it was the closest camp to Montgomery’s Shoshone.”
-Montgomery Shoshone instantly became the new boss mine of Bullfrog due to the at sight (unsubstantiated) estimates of old time miners who guessed the mine to be worth $165,766,700.
+The Bullfrog Mining District formed on August 30, 1904.
+This district was made up of multiple townships, all hoping to become the next big city not only of Nevada but of the West.
+Towns like Tonopah, Goldfield, Bullfrog, Beatty, and Bonanza all lost out to Rhyolite, for “Rhyolite had only one thing to recommend it, but that proved to be enough, it was the closest camp to Montgomery’s Shoshone.”
+Montgomery-Shoshone instantly became the new boss mine (biggest mine in the district) of Bullfrog due to the at sight (unsubstantiated) estimates of old-time miners who guessed the mine to be worth $165,766,700.